sfillingham/sfillingham.github.io/index.md

 galaxy modifies the properties of the satellite galaxies orbiting within the hosts' dark matter halo.

-Much of my time has been leading the design, data reduction, and analysis of a Keck/DEIMOS survey of low-mass galaxies in the vicinity of galaxy groups at intermediate redshift.
+Much of my time has been spent leading the design, data reduction, and analysis of a Keck/DEIMOS survey of low-mass galaxies in the vicinity of galaxy groups at intermediate redshift.
 This study aims to pull together a spectroscopically complete catalog of